 View FREE Lessons!

-are common on long-term contracts where one party could be hurt by rising prices.
+are common in long-term contracts where one party could be hurt by rising prices.
 The adjustment is intended to reduce the harmful effects of inflation.
-The cost of living adjustment is frequently referred to as a cost of living allowance.
+The cost-of-living adjustment is frequently referred to as a cost of living allowance.

 Many elderly people receive a fixed income.
 Inflation reduces their buying power.
 Social Security payments were fixed In the United States prior to 1975.
 Congress, recognizing the hardship caused by inflation tied payments to a COLA.
 Now recipients can expect their income to increase at the rate of inflation.
-Many long-term employment contracts have a cost of COLA to protect the beneficiaries against inflation.
+Many long-term employment contracts have a COLA to protect the beneficiaries against inflation.
 Businesses may negotiate a COLA with suppliers if they fear inflation could hurt them.
-Some jobs have cost of living adjustments when an employee is temporarily sent to an area with a higher cost of living.
+Some jobs have a cost-of-living adjustment when an employee is temporarily sent to an area with a higher cost of living.

-A cost of living adjustment can also be used to adjust the amount of taxes a family pays.
-Prior to 1985 tax payers paid a “hidden tax”.
+A cost-of-living adjustment can also be used to adjust the amount of taxes a family pays.
+Prior to 1985 taxpayers paid a “hidden tax”.
 Incomes increased with inflation, but the tax tables were not adjusted.
-This resulted in a tax payer moving to a higher tax bracket (paying more in taxes) following in increase in the tax payer’s nominal income.
-In other words, it was possible for a tax payer to pay a higher tax following an increase in income that was less than the inflation rate.
+This resulted in a taxpayer moving to a higher tax bracket (paying more in taxes) following an increase in the taxpayer’s nominal income.
+In other words, it was possible for a taxpayer to pay a higher tax following an increase in income that was less than the inflation rate.
 Economists refer to this as “bracket creep”.
-President Reagan’s Economic Recovery Tax Act was passed in 1981 and started indexing the tax tables in 1985 to reduce the impact of inflation on the tax payer.
+President Reagan’s Economic Recovery Tax Act was passed in 1981 and started indexing the tax tables in 1985 to reduce the impact of inflation on the taxpayer.

 Dig Deeper With These Free Lessons:

 Causes of Inflation